 FontName with the font’s actual name, you want to add and also swap the URL for the real path to your font.
 You can also add the rule for each font weight you need.

-Don’t forget to also apply your new font to the elements on your page where you need it to be displayed and you should include it in the Global Theme CSS editor as well.
+Don’t forget to apply your new font to the elements on your page where you need it to be displayed.
+You should include it in the Global Theme CSS editor as well.
 You can define where you want your font to appear in a similar way to the example below:

 new fonts to your theme without error.
 Still, many plugins can help you add fonts without any coding.
 If you would prefer an easier solution.